Scottish Canals: History

 British Waterways was founded in 1962 under the Transport Act, taking over statutory responsibility for operating and maintaining waterways across Great Britain.

 In 2010 the UK Government determined that responsibility for inland waterways in England and Wales should pass to a new charitable trust, the Canal & River Trust.
 However, the Scottish Government decided that canals in Scotland would remain publicly owned and British Waterways would continue to operate in Scotland as a statutory corporation trading as Scottish Canals.
+This public body became wholly accountable to Scottish Ministers with effect from 2 July 2012.
+Legally, the organisation is still referred to as the British Waterways Board, but in all other aspects it uses the brand Scottish Canals.
+In 2017, with a workforce of around 250 people, it was accredited as a Scottish Living Wage employer.